somasis/www.somas.is/note-organizing-nix-configuration-without-flakes.md

 }
 ```

-I imagine some reading may have objections to passing things via `specialArgs`,
+I imagine some reading may have objections to passing `sources` and `self`
+to things via `specialArgs`,
-but I think this is an exception that makes sense given how we're integrating
+but I think this is an exception that makes sense.
+We're integrating `npins` into the whole structure of our project^[or directory,
+or repository, whatever you want to call it, whatever it is], in a way that is
-`npins` into the whole structure, equivalent to how people use `inputs` in
+basically equivalent to how people use `self` in Flakes land to refer to the
-Flakes land.
+top level of their Flake, and `inputs` to get its input sources.
+Usually, one should use `_module.args`;
+but since we want to be able to use our `sources` value in `imports`,
+we have to pass it through `specialArgs`,
+otherwise it'd cause you to run into an infinite recursion
+while the NixOS module system tries to get the value of `sources`.

 [no-specialArgs]: https://github.com/NixOS/nixpkgs/blob/32397eb652bd302011080df0a4531165a907637c/nixos/default.nix#L1-L4